biocore/qiime/doc/scripts/otu_category_significance.rst

 The script `otu_category_significance.py <./otu_category_significance.html>`_ tests whether any of the OTUs in an OTU table are significantly associated with a category in the category mapping file.
 This code uses, ANOVA, the G test of independence, or Pearson correlation to find OTUs whose members are differentially represented across experimental treatments or measured variables.
 It can also be used with presence/absence or abundance data for a phylogenetic group (such as that determined with quantitative PCR) to determine if any OTUs co-occur with a taxon of interest.

+This test can be performed on a single OTU table or on a directory of OTU tables (for example, the output of `multiple_rarefactions_even_depth.py <./multiple_rarefactions_even_depth.html>`_).
+If the script is called on a directory, the resulting p-values are the average of the p-values observed when running a single test on each otu_table separately.

 **Usage:** :file:`otu_category_significance.py [options]`